 Although you cannot take a job at another company, you may be able to return to the job where you sustained your injury.
 Businesses sometimes offer “modified work” to their employees who are collecting workers’ compensation benefits.
 In a modified work situation, you can work in a different role at the company while you recover from your injuries or return to your previous role but in a limited capacity.
 If you are still in the beginning stages of your workers’ compensation claim and are considering working while you recover, you should inquire about modified work with your employer.
 Our attorney can help you establish the terms of your claim and recover the compensation you deserve.

-At The Law Offices of George P. Escobedo & Associates, PLLC, our lawyer is committed to representing work injury victims.
+At The Law Office of George P. Escobedo & Associates, PLLC, our lawyer is committed to representing work injury victims.
 Attorney Escobedo is available to answer your workers’ compensation questions and help you with your claim.

 Send us a message or call (210) 807-3178 for a no-cost case evaluation with our attorney.